 U Myat Thin Aung is a Non-Executive Vice-Chairman of FMI and is the Chairman of the Remuneration Committee.
 He is the Chairman of AA group of companies and also serves as the Patron of Yamethin and Daik-U Associations.
 U Myat Thin Aung is a member of the Central Executive Committee of Union of Myanmar Federation of Chamber of Commerce & Industry (UMFCCI), and a Patron of Hlaing Thayar Industrial City Management Committee.
 He is also the Vice Chairman of the Myanmar-China Friendship Association (Central).

-U Linn Myaing is a Non-Executive Director of FMI and Special Counsel to the Chairman of the Company.
+U Linn Myaing is a Non-Executive Director of FMI and Special Counsel to Chairman of the Company.
 U Linn Myaing currently leads the Group Government Relations Department.
-He was appointed as SPA’s Advisor to the Board in 2006.
+He was appointed as a SPA’s Advisor to the Board in 2006.
 U Linn Myaing is a retired Director General from the Ministry of Foreign Affairs.
-He also served as Myanmar’s Ambassador to several Western countries including France and the United States.
+He served as Myanmar’s Ambassador to several Western countries including France and the United States.
 He was also an Ambassador and the Head of the Myanmar Mission to the European Union and Permanent Delegate to the UNESCO.

 Professor Dr. Aung Tun Thet is a Non-Executive Director of FMI since December 2013, and is the Chairman of the Nominating Committee.
 He is an Advisor to the UMFCCI, and a member of the Peace Commission and Myanmar Investment Commission.
 Dr. Aung Tun Thet is a Professor Emeritus at Yangon University of Economics and a visiting Professor at Payap University, Chiangmai, Thailand.
 He graduated with B.Com.(YGN), Post-Graduate Diploma in Management Studies (Brighton, UK), M.Sc.
 (Warwick, UK), Ph.D.
 (Manchester, UK), Post-Doctoral Fellow (Marburg, Germany).